CWEzio/Notes/Ubuntu_env_setup.md

     }
     ```
     to file `~/.zshrc`.
 (Set the port the same as v2ray's port)
+* For github, you should use "https://github.com/CWEzio/spinningup.git". "git@github.com:CWEzio/spinningup.git" require setting ssh config file and simply set *http_proxy* enviornment variable does not help.
 ## Mendeley

 ## Solving ubuntu windows time conflict